 However, an increase in domestic violence reports is rife with problems, not the least of which is the increased potential for some of those reports to be empty and vengeful attempts to use the police to get back at someone.

-Caribou Police Say Domestic Violence Reports are Up in 2019
+Caribou Police Say Domestic Violence Reports are Up

 With still nearly a quarter of the calendar year to go, the Caribou Police Department has already fielded more domestic violence cases this year than in all of 2018.